OpenSocialCSN/opensocial-wordpress-plugin/README.md

 The Opensocial-Wordpress-Plugin is a plugin allowing your users to easily authenticate into your Wordpress site.

-OpenSocial is a SSO one-click service allowing users to authenticate with the follwoing account tyepes:
+OpenSocial is a SSO one-click service allowing users to authenticate with the following account types:

 * Facebook
 * Github